 SARTA meets on the 2nd Monday of the month.
 No meetings are held in July or August.
 The meetings start at 9:30 a.m. except in June and December when the meetings start at 11:30 a. m.

 All meetings except December are held at South Street Christian Church at 500 South Avenue.
-The December meeting is usually at the Tower Club.
+The December meeting will be announced.